Eastern Shore Rail to Trail Study

 - Field investigation started March 2020

-- Virtual public informational meeting with study update: October 2020
+- Virtual public informational meeting with study update held in October 2020

 The Technical Work Group (TWG) and Stakeholder Group members listed below will serve as resources and will be integral to the success of the feasibility study.
 Each organization will sign an agreement to fulfill specific roles and responsibilities.